pawelgodula/kaggle-dsb-2019/README.md

 ### 2. Install the requirements
 `pip install requirements.txt`

-(no need if working on a Kaggle Notebook or a Kaggle Python docker image)
+(no need if working on a Kaggle Notebook or a Kaggle Python docker image, as of Nov 2023)

 ### 3. Get the data
 Make sure [the competition data](https://www.kaggle.com/competitions/home-credit-default-risk/data) is in the proper `path/to/data` folder
 ### 4. Run the main pipeline